 Among the dwellers of Athens during its Golden Age is the philosopher Socrates.
-Though he left no writings of his own, he is mostly known through
+Though he left no writings of his own, he is mostly

 of his student Plato in the form of written dialogues which are conversations with other learned and un-learned men on a variety of topics.
 The 'Socratic method' consists of asking questions until you arrive at the essence of a subject, (or sometimes not) by a negative method of hypotheses elimination, where the better hypotheses are found by identifying and eliminating the ones

 to contradictions.
 His philosophy begins with the belief that he knows nothing and that life is not for attaining riches but a process of knowing oneself.
 He believed that virtue was the most valuable of all possessions and that the job of a philosopher was to point out to people how little they actually knew.
 He was executed by the state, forced to drink hemlock, for corrupting the youth of the city.
 Oddly, more members of the jury voted to give him the death sentence than originally voted that he was guilty.

 In other words some who thought he was innocent still voted to have him executed, pointing out early problems of democracy that are still with us today, (that people are either stupid or not paying attention.)
 Plato became an opponent of the Athenian-style democracy, probably because any society that would condemn someone like Socrates to death had to be insane.
 He believed that society should be governed by governor kings, or benevolent dictators, educated and trained from the beginning of life for this